WORKING GROUP LEADER

 Such questions can be answered with the different research designs.
 To address long-term impacts, longitudinal research design, with repeated data collections on the same respondents, is one of the best.

 We are a team of psychologists, media scientists, and sociologists.
 We share an interest in information and digital technologies and studying their long-term impacts.
-To study this topic, we are carrying out longitudinal surveys of children, adolescents, and their parents.
+To study this topic, we are carrying out longitudinal surveys of children, adolescents, and adults.
 Each of us specializes in a specific case of this broad field of study.
 You can learn more about the members of our group below and in our profiles.

 WORKING GROUP LEADER